dshirya/mass_calculator/README.md

 ### **Output adjustment**
 By default as an output for the options 2-4 it calculates the masses for the mixtures of 0.1g, 0.15g, 0.2g, 0.25g, 0.3g, 0,4g, 0,5g

-If you want to change it you can do so in the `unil/batch_processing.py` by changing the numbers in the 7th string:
+If you want to change it you can do so in the `unil/batch_processing.py` by changing the numbers in the 7th line:
 ```
 def process_formulas(formulas, filename, total_masses=[0.10, 0.15, 0.20, 0.25, 0.30, 0.40, 0.50]):  # change total mass here if needed
 ```